patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/filters/filters.md

     a.
 A **text entry field** for entering a value from the keyboard.
 Use when you will enter the value as unbounded data (e.g. a name).
 When the text entry field is a search input, the value will appear as a chip automatically, and the search will start being validated.
 When the text entry field is an input group, the value will appear as a chip and the search will be validated when the user presses the Enter key on their keyboard or the search button.

     b.
 A **single select** for selecting a value from a predefined list.
-This will work the same as a stand alone single select, however since any selection in an attribute filter will result in a chip, there is no need to have an “All” option as part of your menu, as users can reset their filters using the chips.
+This will work the same as a stand alone single select, however since any selection in an attribute filter will result in a chip, there is no need to have an “All” option as part of your menu, as users can reset their filters via the filter chips.

     c.
 A **checkbox select** for selecting multiple values from a predefined list.
-Multiple values will be combined using a logical OR operation.
-Items that meet multiple values will be shown higher in the results list.
+Multiple values will be combined using a logical "OR" operation.

     d.
 A **date picker** for selecting a date range.
 Use when the value you want to filter on is expressed as a date and/or time stamp.